 If you are documenting sea time on a vessel you own and signing your own sea service documentation for my USCG license you will always need to provide proof of ownership for every vessel you are submitting to the USCG.

 The vessel ownership documentation must list your name and match the vessel identification information you used on your CG-719S.
-Acceptable proof of ownership may include, although not limited to:
+Acceptable proof of ownership may include, although is not limited to:

 The ship’s master, owner, vessel manager or office staff for the company that owns the vessel can sign your CG-719S small vessel sea service form.